ikromshi/blog/_posts/2025-10-23-notes-on-probability-theory.md

 ---
 layout: default
-title: "My Notes on Probability Theory"
+title: "Notes on Probability Theory"
 date:   2025-10-23
-excerpt: Discrete/continuous random variables and distributions, conditional probability and independence, expectation, limits, random walks.
+excerpt: "My college notes on probability theory, including discrete/continuous random variables and distributions, conditional probability and independence, expectation, limits, random walks and more.
+Most of the notes are from the book 'Probability with Applications and R' by Wagaman and Dobrow.
+If you have the chance, I highly recommend reading the book or going through its problems."
 ---

 # Probability Theory